fsantanna/fsantanna.github.io/pingus.md

    relationship between them.
     - Examples: key shortcuts, screen pausing.

-I'm currently rewriting Pingus again to the upcoming version of Ceu.
+The reason I'm revisiting this study is because I'm currently rewriting Pingus to the upcoming version of Ceu.
 The goal is twofold:

 - Evolving the language implementation to a launching state.